-The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic
+The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks (see sections 4.3 and 4.4), taking into consideration other available therapeutic options.

-Posology and method of administration Celecoxib capsules, at doses up to 200 mg twice per day, can be taken with or without food.
+4.2 Posology and method of administration

+Celecoxib capsules, at doses up to 200 mg twice per day, can be taken with or without food.

 As the cardiovascular (CV) risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.

 Symptomatic Treatment of Osteoarthritis (OA): The recommended dose of celecoxib is 200 mg administered as a single dose or as 100 mg twice per day.

 Symptomatic Relief in the Treatment of Rheumatoid Arthritis (RA): The recommended daily dose of celecoxib is 100 mg or 200 mg twice per day.

-Ankylosing Spondylitis (AS): The recommended dose of celecoxib is 200 mg administered as a single dose or as 100 mg twice per day.
+Ankylosing spondylitis (AS): The recommended dose of celecoxib is 200 mg administered as a single dose or as 100 mg twice per day.

 The maximum recommended daily dose is 400 mg for above indications.

 Management of Acute Pain in Adults: The recommended dose of celecoxib is 400 mg, initially, followed by an additional 200 mg dose, if needed on the first day.
 On subsequent days, the recommended dose is 200 mg twice daily, as needed.

 Management of Chronic Low Back Pain in Adults: The recommended dose of celecoxib is 200 or 400 mg daily, administered as a 200 mg single dose, or as 100 or 200 mg twice per day.
 Some patients may benefit from a total daily dose of 400 mg.

 Treatment of Primary Dysmenorrhea: The recommended dose of celecoxib is 400 mg, initially, followed by an additional 200 mg dose, if needed on the first day.
-On subsequent days, contents must be carefully emptied onto a level teaspoon of cool or room temperature apple sauce, rice gruel, yogurt or mashed banana and should be ingested immediately with water.
-The sprinkled capsule contents on apple sauce, rice gruel or yogurt are stable for up to 6 hours under refrigerated conditions (2-8°C).
-The sprinkled capsule contents on mashed banana should not be stored under refrigerated conditions and should be ingested immediately Hepatic Impairment: No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
-Treatment should be initiated at half the recommended dose in patients with moderate hepatic impairment (with serum albumin 25-35 g/L or Child- Pugh Class B)
+On subsequent days, the recommended dose is 200 mg twice daily, as needed.

 Elderly: No dosage adjustment is generally necessary.
 However, for elderly patients weighing less than 50 kg, it is advisable to initiate therapy at the lowest recommended dose.

-Method of Administration For patients who have difficulty swallowing capsules, the contents of a celecoxib capsule can be added to apple sauce, rice gruel, yogurt or mashed banana.
-To do so, the entire capsule use of celecoxib in this patient population is not recommended.
-Co-administration with Fluconazole: Celecoxib should be introduced at half the recommended dose in patients receiving fluconazole, a CYP2C9 inhibitor.
-Caution is advised when coadministering celecoxib with other CYP2C9 inhibitors.
+Hepatic impairment: No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
+Treatment should be initiated at half the recommended dose in patients with moderate hepatic impairment (with serum albumin 25-35 g/L or Child-Pugh Class B).

-Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied.
+Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied (see section 4.4).
 The use of celecoxib in this patient population is not recommended.

-Renal Impairment: No dosage adjustment is necessary in patients with mild or moderate renal impairment.
-There is no clinical experience in patients with severe renal impairment.
-The
+Renal impairment: No dosage adjustment is necessary in patients with mild or moderate renal impairment.
+There is no clinical experience in patients with severe renal impairment (see section 4.4).
+The use of celecoxib in this patient population is not recommended.